 No parent wants to hear that their child has cancer.
 Unfortunately, those were the words Ginger and Richard Cobble, parents of son Mason Cobble, 16, heard on Tuesday, February 26, 2019.
 Mason is a sophomore at Walker Valley High School in Cleveland, Tenn. and an overall healthy child.
 On Friday morning, February 22nd of 2019, Mason had a seizure and was later diagnosed with glioblastoma multiforme GBM, a rare pediatric brain cancer.
-He immediately had surgery to remove the tumor followed by proton therapy at Provision CARES Proton Therapy.
+He immediately had surgery to remove the tumor followed by proton therapy.

 A study presented at the European Society for Radiotherapy and Oncology Congress (ESTRO) compared three types of radiotherapy for pediatric brain cancer and found that in pediatric brain tumors, pencil beam scanning proton therapy consistently delivered the lowest amount of radiation to the hippocampus and temporal lobes, areas of the brain that are vital for memory function.